 A focus on remembering leaves students with information that has little benefit outside the classroom.
 What they need most are transferable skills and experience solving problems.

-Five Ways to Fix the Problem with Homework
+Four Ways to Fix the Problem with Homework

 Homework is woven into all aspects of education.
 Just the thought of removing it from our classes can seem overwhelming.